-The entire NGCP cluster can be monitored by using the SIPWISE-NGCP-MIB, SIPWISE-NGCP-MONITOR-MIB and SIPWISE-NGCP-STATS-MIB.
-These OIDs are rooted at the Sipwise NGCP slot .1.3.6.1.4.1.34274.1..
+The entire NGCP cluster can be monitored by using the SIPWISE-NGCP-MIB, SIPWISE-NGCP-MONITOR-MIB and SIPW ISE-NGCP-STATS-MIB.
+These OIDs are rooted at the Sipwise NGCP slot .1.3.6.1.4.1.34274.1.\.

-The MIBs are self-documented, and can be found as part of the ngcp-snmp-mibs package.
-The NGCP SNMP Agent is a part of the ngcp-snmp-agent package, which when installed it should work out-of-the-box as long as the snmpd has been properly configured.
+The MIBs are self-documented, and can be found as part of the ngcp-snmp-mibs package (running dpkg -S SIPWISE\MIB will list their pathnames).
+The NGCP SNMP Agent is a part of the ngcp-snmp-agent package, which is installed by default and works out-of-the-box as long as the snmpd has been properly configured.